liuminzhao/liuminzhao.github.com/_posts/2013-02-12-notes-for-mike-book.md

 - linear link: $\beta = \sum \phi_s\beta^{s}$
 - nonlinear link: $\beta = \sum_{s} \partial{1}{x} g^{-1}(x\beta^{s}) \phi_{s}(x)$, when $\phi_{s}(x)$ does not depend on x.

+So when dealing with mixture model with covariates, be sure to check if

+1. mean is linear in covariates (identical link or something)
+2. missingness depends on covariates: $r|x$
+3. covariates effects are time varying

 ## Shared Parameter Model ##

 $y |b$ is independent with $r|b$